-(a) Each Panelist shall be a person of integrity and judgment and, other than the Hearing Officer, shall be a member of the NYSE hearing board as provided in paragraph (b).
-At least one Panelist shall be engaged in securities activities differing from that of the Respondent or, if retired, was so engaged in differing activities at the time of retirement.
+- (a) Each Panelist shall be a person of integrity and judgment and, other than the Hearing Officer, shall be a member of the Exchange hearing board as provided in paragraph (b).
+At least one Panelist shall be engaged in securities activities differing from that of the Respondent or, if retired, was so engaged in differing activities at the time of retirement. - (b) The Exchange Board of Directors shall from time to time appoint a hearing board to be composed of such number of members and former allied members of the Exchange who are not members of the Exchange Board of Directors and registered employees and nonregistered employees of member organizations or ATP Holders.
+Former members, allied members, or registered and non-registered employees of member organizations or

-- (b) The Chairman of the Exchange Board of Directors, subject to the approval the Exchange Board of Directors, shall from time to time appoint a hearing board to be composed of such number of members and former allied members of the Exchange who are not members of the Exchange Board of Directors and registered employees and non-registered employees of member organizations.
-Former members, allied members, or registered and non-registered employees of member organizations who have retired from the securities industry may be appointed to the hearing board.
-The members of the hearing board shall be appointed annually and shall serve at the pleasure of the Exchange Board of Directors. - (c) The Chief Hearing Officer may select one but not more than one Floor-Based Panelist to serve in a disciplinary proceeding if the complaint alleges at least one cause of action involving activities on the Floor of the Exchange.
+ATP Holders who have retired from the securities industry may be appointed to the hearing board.
+The members of the hearing board shall be appointed annually and shall serve at the pleasure of the Exchange Board of Directors.

+(c) The Chief Hearing Officer may select one but not more than one Floor-Based Panelist to serve in a disciplinary proceeding if the complaint alleges at least one cause of action involving activities on the Floor of the Exchange.